|

 twice as much time and effort to implement but it will produce a system that

 will be much more efficient and productive for the future users.
-2.2.2 Contextual inquiry
+Observing

 and analysing the league administrators’ tasks is an essential part of the